 - Organizations that depend on charging high fees for things that crypto does for low or no fees.

-That includes most of the banking system, most branches of government, the military industrial complex and dozens of the world’s largest corporations.
+That includes most of the banking system, most branches of government, the military industrial complex and most of the world’s largest corporations.

 Why are they fighting crypto?